 ADA Compliance

-The Bike Collective grew out of a desire from Westminster students to minimize campus traffic and reduce their carbon emissions through resources, clinics, and access to bike rentals.
+The Bike Collective grew out of a desire from Westminster students to minimize campus traffic and reduce their carbon emissions.
 The collective believes that cycling connects people to one another and seeks to promote environmental and individual health.
+With these values and mission, the Bike Collective offers fix-it kits for students to use before they ride, appointments with bike technicians, long-term bike rentals, clinics, group rides, and route and safety information.

 F.R.
 Payne Gymnasium is the home of the Westminster Griffins: men's and women's basketball, women's volleyball, cross-country, men's soccer, and men's and women's golf.
 Built during the term of President Herbert W. Reherd (1913–1939), it was named for its primary donor, Frank Russell Payne, president of the Board of Trustees and manager of the local J.C.
 Penney Company.
 Groundbreaking was July 1928 and dedication January 11, 1929.